Never a Dull Moment

 November 3—10, 2023

 Under the influence of proximity, Never a Dull Moment on Grand Street features two artists with very different practices who both call Grand Street home.
 Stephanie Loveless and Victoria van der Laan are engaged in deep work in their respective media.
 Serendipitously, they are also among the first neighbors that Phat and I met when we moved into this house last year.
 Living in proximity means more than just brushing elbows.
 Given time and attention, quotidian closeness can also mean coming home.
-That practice of awareness and consideration is the common thread that runs through the textures, sounds, and location of the exhibition.

 Stephanie Loveless